-The 311 Anniversary of the Russian Marines Day!
-Editor’s note: Excuse the language problem, Gene was having one of those days.
+Editor’s note: Excuse the language challenge.
+Gene was having one of those days.
 Marines Day is celebrated in Russia annually on November 27.
 This is one of the numerous Russian military professional days, that is celebrated on the official level since 1996.
 Unlike many other professional days, Marines Days wasn’t established by President of the Russian […]

 A trip down memory road – Photo shoot of Remembrance Day for South African and USSR Angola War vets.